-- 1. If necessary, adjust the discharge system of the dryer so that a chute 16" high by (minimum) 16" square can be installed (Size will depend upon bushels being discharged). - 2.
+- If necessary, adjust the discharge system of the dryer so that a chute 16" high by (minimum) 16" square can be installed (Size will depend upon bushels being discharged). - 2.
 Make sure that the centre of the flow of grain is directed at the Sensor's location and will keep the sensor full. - 3.
 Weld or Bolt the main chute to the bottom of the dryer. - 4.
 Create a transition between the bottom of the chute and the dry grain drag or auger. - 5.
 Bolt the Sensor to the outside surface of the frame.
-See Error!
-Reference source not found. for an example. - 6.
+(For an example, see Figure 19.) - 6.
 An access is provided for the operator to safely inspect flow and to take samples.
 To clear an obstruction the sensor or the chute will have to be removed.